1. Running a pre-defined set#

 1.1 First run#

-.
+To run the program, open the command prompt and change the directory cd to that of the executable file gdsimsapp.
 Then, run the application.
 This step will look different depending on your operating system.
 For example, on Windows:

-cd C:\Users\MyUser\Projects\GeneralMetapop\build
+cd C:\Users\MyUser\Projects\gdsims\build

 gdsimsapp.exe